LeHanhJ/Website_Project/README.md

 # Website_Project
-Website Project for The Tech Academy
+A mock vacation destination website for the video game Horizon: Forbidden West.
+A website project for The Tech Academy